What Is a Spinal Lesion? Symptoms and Treatment

-What are the signs and symptoms of a spinal lesion?
+What Are the Signs and Symptoms of a Spinal Lesion?

-Some signs include pain, weakness in shoulders and wrists, loss of bicep jerk reflex, Horner Syndrome, and paralysis of hands and legs.
 These are to name just a few, and as previously noted, these will depend upon location of lesion.
 Other physical signifiers of spinal lesions can be palpable masses under the skin which appear along the spinal cord on the back.

 The most accurate way to test for spinal cord disorders and lesions is an MRI exam, which can show tumors, spinal disk abnormalities, abscesses, and more.
 This can help determine the severity and location of lesions, which will then help to identify any potential treatments and prognoses.

-Treatment and prognosis
+Treatment and Prognosis

 As previously discussed, patients with these kinds of conditions require the most tailored treatment as every body can react differently to spinal lesions.
-Although there are trends of cellular behaviour within these diagnoses, it is paramount patients learn all they can about their condition and how their body is working alongside it.
+Although there are trends of cellular behavior within these diagnoses, it is paramount patients learn all they can about their condition and how their body is working alongside it.

 If you have been diagnosed recently with a form of spinal lesion, ensure you get as much information as you can on your condition.
 Although initially overwhelming, with the the right care treatment alongside self-education, you will be in a better position to heal, not to mention feel empowered through your treatment.